-As the novel virus has made its way through communities, it has had disproportionate impacts on those with underlying comorbidities and those in underserved communities.
-Observations indicate that the patients most at risk are people 60 and above, with conditions like hypertension, diabetes, lung disease, cancers, heart disease, respiratory conditions, and immunodeficiencies.
+The COVID-19 virus has had disproportionate impacts on those with underlying comorbidities and those in underserved communities.
+Observations indicate that the patients most at risk are people age 60 and above with conditions like hypertension, diabetes, lung disease, cancers, heart disease, respiratory conditions, and immunodeficiencies.
 These patients require full documentation when they seek medical care.
 Accessing a patient’s entire medical history, prior physician notes, diagnoses, and current medications maximize a provider’s expertise to determine their next steps.
 When treating a patient for COVID-19, especially in those severe cases where underlying health issues are present, having the full picture on the patient is critical.
 Many communities have reported sending their COVID patients to specific locations for isolation purposes, again enforcing the need for a patient’s record to follow and provide the safest experience and inform providers.

 Stepping Up in COVID-19

 Many HIEs across the United States have already stepped up to respond to the needs of medical facilities during COVID-19.
-HIMSS Media wrote an insightful piece, titled “In Times of Crisis, HIEs are Front and Center.”
+HIMSS Media wrote an insightful piece, titled, “In Times of Crisis, HIEs are Front and Center.”
 The article highlights how HIEs have specific roles during the coronavirus pandemic, the roadblocks they may face, and how the added flexibilities allow them to act with fewer barriers in data exchange.
 HIEs can offer many valuable roles in the wake of a pandemic:

 While HIEs can provide much value and have already during COVID-19, many challenges remain.
 With varying levels of adoption throughout the nation, the HIEs that have risen to the challenge in providing critical functionality during the pandemic are not the standard throughout the United States.
 Many of these functions are heavily dependent on adoption and widespread data contribution from labs and inpatient facilities.
 COVID-19 has showcased the value of HIEs and the remaining gaps in the technology and data exchange ecosystem.